esl/MongooseHelm/README.md

 ```
 kubectl config use-context CONTEXT-NAME
-kubectl config use-context docker-desktop  # if Docker Desktop with Kubernetes is enabled
+kubectl config use-context docker-desktop  # if using Docker Desktop with Kubernetes, or
+kubectl config use-context minikube  # if using minikube as the k8s cluster
 ```

-## How to recover the plain k8s files
+## How to get the plain k8s files

 If all you want is the plain k8s files, you can tell helm to expand the templates for you using the command